 3. While carrots are simmering, use a coffee or spice grinder to grind half of the rolled oats into oat flour.

-4. Add the oat flour to a medium mixing bowl, along with the almond meal, baking powder, and cinnamon.
+4. Add the oat flour and whole oats to a medium mixing bowl, along with the almond meal, baking powder, and cinnamon.

 5. Drain the carrots, mash with a fork, then add to the bowl with the dry ingredients.

 6. Heat the coconut oil, honey, and vanilla in the small saucepan over low heat, just until the coconut oil has melted.
 Add to the mixing bowl with the other ingredients.